-Oil prices steady as Russia touts easing OPEC+ output
+Oil steadies near $66 as Russia touts easing OPEC+ output

 (GRAPHIC: U.S. rig count, crude production - here)

-Additional reporting by Aaron Sheldrick in Tokyo; editing by Richard Pullin, David Clarke and Louise Heavens
+Additional reporting by Aaron Sheldrick in Tokyo; editing by Louise Heavens, Kirsten Donovan